 Have you ever thought that a lot of code editors lately have become too much of everything and less of code editing?

-Most of the existant code editors are a great piece of software: fast, configurable, AI support, plugins, themes, contain built-in terminals, file tree views and etecetera.
+Most of the existent code editors are a great piece of software: fast, configurable, AI support, plugins, themes, contain built-in terminals, file tree views and etcetera.
 I cannot complain about what they cannot do, they basically can do everything you would ever need!

 They also tend to look the same:

 Which got me thinking, why do I feel that’s lacking something whenever I use any of them?
-It’s because they are “too much of everything and less of code editing”.
+Well, it’s because they are “too much of everything and less of code editing”.

 What’s innovation?